Texas Execution Information Center

 Texas came under especially strong national scrutiny in 2000 for two reasons: one is because it led the nation in executions -- more than all other 37 death-penalty states combined.
 The other reason is because Texas Governor George W. Bush was running for President, and by March, he had effectively won the Republican Party nomination.

 The other principal issue of the early 2000's was whether prisoners who are mentally retarded should be executed.
 Several states passed laws banning the execution of the mentally retarded.
-The Texas legislature passed such a law in 2001, but Governor Rick Perry vetoed it, noting that Texas law already protects the mentally incompetent from execution, and that juries should be allowed to decide whether a convicted killer deserves the death penalty.
-On 20 June 2002, the U.S. Supreme Court found in Atkins v.
+The Texas legislature passed such a law in 2001, but Governor Rick Perry vetoed it, noting that Texas law already protected the mentally incompetent from execution, and that juries should be allowed to decide whether a convicted killer deserves the death penalty.
+On 20 June 2002, however, the U.S. Supreme Court found in Atkins v.
 Virginia that a "national consensus" had developed that executing mentally retarded prisoners is cruel and unusual punishment, and therefore the Court ruled it unconstitutional.
 The Court left it to the states to determine how mental retardation would be determined.

 The Supreme Court further restricted the application of the death penalty in 2005, when it ruled that prisoners who commited their capital offenses when they were under age 18 could not be executed.
+Following this ruling, 29 prisoners who were 17 at the time of their offenses were removed from death row.